Family planning: United States

-Clinics funded by Title X served 3.8 million of these women with access to services.In 2015, publicly funded contraceptive services helped women prevent 1.9 million unintended pregnancies; 876,100 of these would have resulted in unplanned births and 628,000 abortions.
-Without publicly funded contraceptive services, the rates of unintended pregnancies, unplanned births and abortions would have been 67% higher.
+Clinics funded by Title X served 3.8 million of these women with access to services.
+In 2015, publicly funded contraceptive services helped women prevent 1.9 million unintended pregnancies; 876,100 of these would have resulted in unplanned births and 628,000 abortions.
+Without publicly funded contraceptive services, the rates of unintended pregnancies, unplanned births, and abortions would have been 67% higher.
 The rates for teens would have been 102% higher.
-Title X funded programs saw 1.2 million fewer patients in 2015 compared to 2010 as funding decreased by $31 million.
+Title X-funded programs saw 1.2 million fewer patients in 2015 compared to 2010 as funding decreased by $31 million.
 In 2015, an estimated 2.4 million additional women received Medicaid-funded contraceptive services from private doctors.

 Medicaid has increased from 20% to 71% from 1980 to 2006.
 In 2006, Medicaid contributed $1.3 billion to public family planning.
 The $1.9 billion spent on publicly funded family planning in 2008 saved an estimated $7 billion in short-term Medicaid costs.
 Such services helped women prevent an estimated 1.94 million unintended pregnancies and 810,000 abortions.

 About 3 out of 10 women in the United States have an abortion by the time they are 45 years old.

 A 2017 paper found that parents' access to family planning programs had a positive economic impact on their subsequent children: "Using the county-level introduction of U.S. family planning programs between 1964 and 1973, we find that children born after programs began had 2.8% higher household incomes.
 They were also 7% less likely to live in poverty and 12% less likely to live in households receiving public assistance.
-After accounting for selection, the direct effects of family planning programs on parents' incomes account for roughly two thirds of these gains."
+After accounting for selection, the direct effects of family planning programs on parents' incomes account for roughly two-thirds of these gains."
 A 2021 study found disparity among racial groups in the perceived quality of family planning care received, with white women (72%) more likely to rate their experience with their providers as excellent than Black (60%) and Hispanic women (67%).

 Uzbekistan

-In Uzbekistan, the government has pushed for uteruses to be removed from women in order to forcibly sterilize them.
+In Uzbekistan, the government has pushed for uteruses to be removed from women to sterilise them forcibly.

 LGBT family planning

 For individuals who plan on building a family in the near or distant future, some options available are oocyte cryopreservation, IVF with cryopreservation of embryos using donor gametes, or ovarian tissue cryopreservation (OTC).
 The method with the highest likelihood of future pregnancies is oocyte freezing and embryo freezing.
 For individuals wanting to conceive very soon, they will need to use donor gametes.
-The donor gametes can be anonymous or known directed donors.
+The donor gametes can be anonymous or known, directed donors.
 These donors must undergo a mandated Food and Drug Administration (FDA) screenings which include questionnaires, physical examination, and sexually transmitted infection.